pretix/pretix-docs/docs/topics/vouchers.md

 The :btn-icon:fontawesome-solid-plus: Create multiple new vouchers: button takes you to a dialog for creating multiple new vouchers.
 This dialog also gives you access to the email settings, allowing you to instantly send out vouchers via email after creating them.

-The :btn-icon:fontawesome-solid-download: Download: button lets you download a .csv file of the full list of vouchers you have created.
-It is generally advisable to download and save your vouchers using this button whenever you create a set of vouchers.
-The .csv export can serve as a backup archive for your voucher codes, lets you to distribute the codes by methods other than the pretix-native emailer, and allows you to re-use the same codes for a different event.

-The :btn-icon:fontawesome-solid-upload: Import vouchers: button lets you upload such a list after saving it from a different event.
-This function is meant for importing a set of vouchers that have all been created using the same settings.
-If you have saved the full list of vouchers from a different event and it includes more than one type of voucher, then it is advisable to split the .csv file according to type and import each part individually.

 Whenever you generate one or more vouchers, it is recommended that you copy them and save them, for example in a plain text file on your computer.

 If you have checked the box next to "Send vouchers via email" and entered email addresses in the Recipients field, make sure that you are happy with the subject line and message text previews before you click :btn:Save:.